Federal Court of India

 The Federal Court of India was a judicial body, established in India in 1937 under the provisions of the Government of India Act 1935, with original, appellate and advisory jurisdiction.
 It functioned until the Supreme Court of India was established in 1950.
-Although the seat of the Federal Court was at Delhi, however, a separate Federal Court of Pakistan was established in Pakistan in Karachi after the Partition of India.
+Although the seat of the Federal Court was at Delhi, however, a separate Federal Court of Pakistan was established in Pakistan at Karachi after the Partition of India.
 There was a right of appeal to the Judicial Committee of the Privy Council in London from the Federal Court of India.

 The Federal Court had exclusive original jurisdiction in any dispute between the Central Government and the Provinces.
 Initially, it was empowered to hear appeals from the High Courts of the provinces in the cases which involved the interpretation of any Section of the Government of India Act, 1935.
 From 5 January 1948 it was also empowered to hear appeals in those cases, which did not involve any interpretation of the Government of India Act, 1935.